Text

 PURPOSE: IRs are used by the Department of

-conducting low altitude navigation and tactical training in both IFR and Visual
+the purpose of conducting low altitude navigation and tactical training in both

-Flight Rules (VFR) weather conditions below 10,000 feet mean sea level (MSL) at
+IFR and Visual Flight Rules (VFR) weather conditions below 10,000 feet mean sea

 TYPE: Alert